 Violence and injury prevention

 Deaths from violence and injuries are however just the tip of the iceberg.
-Tens of millions of non-fatal injuries occur, covering the full spectrum of severity and requiring various degrees of care and treatment, all of which contribute to the enormous cost and impact of violence and injuries on economies.
+Tens of millions of non-fatal injuries occur, covering the full spectrum of severity and requiring various degrees of care and treatment, presenting an enormous cost to national health systems and economies.

-WHO works with intersectoral partners within member states, supporting the development and implementation of national policies, programmes and legislation on violence and injury prevention, promoting public awareness and political commitment, and building national capacities in surveillance, intervention advocacy and monitoring.
+WHO works with countries, supporting the development and implementation of national policies, programmes and legislation for violence and injury prevention, promoting public awareness and political commitment, and building national capacities in surveillance, intervention, advocacy, monitoring and evaluation.

 Injuries and violence through the life-course

 Slow down to save lives